What is sciatica?

 Sciatica typically causes a tingling or burning pain in your lower back which spreads down to the buttocks and the back of the legs.
 It can affect one leg or both.
 Sometimes it can also cause your legs to feel weak.
-Your specialist will ask you about these symptoms and perform a careful assessment to check for movements you find painful.
+A spinal specialist will ask you about these symptoms and perform a careful assessment to check for movements you find painful.
 They will likely perform a straight leg raise to pinpoint the pain.
 In addition, imaging such as x-rays, or MRI scans can help to confirm the diagnosis.

 Treatment and recovery